// Glossary

 -

-The phenomenon where algorithms display only information matching individual preferences, isolating from diverse perspectives.
-Blunts the critical sense needed to not drown.
+The phenomenon where algorithms display only information matching an individual's preferences, narrowing their perspective.

 -